lerna-lite/lerna-lite/README.md

 ## Why create this lib/fork?

-Below are the main reasons of why this fork was created:
+Below are the main reasons as to why this fork was created:

-1. Lerna repo was unmaintained for nearly 2 years (that in early 2022, dependencies were out of date)
+1. Lerna repo was unmaintained for nearly 2 years (in early 2022, dependencies were really out of date)
-    - this is no longer true since Nrwl took over stewardship of Lerna (we now keep PRs in sync with them when possible), but the next few points are still valid
+    - this is no longer the case since Nrwl took over stewardship of Lerna (we now keep PRs in sync with them when possible), but the next few points are still valid
 2. a desire to create a smaller and more modular lib that is lighter than the original all-in-one Lerna
     - it's smaller since we only copied half of Lerna's commands and many of them are totally optional.
     - the main goal of this fork was to only keep `version` and `publish` commands in the core and make everything else as optional packages (choose and install what you really need).